© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated grange and enclosure at Owston is a scheduled monument protected by Historic England under reference 1010305.
 View the official record →

-The moated grange and enclosure at Owston is a medieval agricultural complex located in Leicestershire.
+Moated grange and enclosure at Owston is a medieval agricultural settlement in Leicestershire, consisting of a moated farmstead with associated enclosed fields.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010305.

 Moated grange and enclosure at Owston is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010305.